WalnutProgramming/password_example/README.md

 ## Demo Instructions

 1. Go to the `/admin` URL and change the hashing type to `plaintext`
-   - Have people make a new account.
+   - Have people make a new account on the main page.
 Warn them that everyone will be able to see their name and password.
    - Have people go to `/hack` so they can pretend to be a hacker and view the passwords database
    - Explain why it's bad that the attacker can see everyone's passwords
 2. Explain what a hashing algorithm is (use an online SHA-1 calculator as an example).
 In `/admin`, delete the existing users, then change the hashing type to `sha1`.